Merkel faces ultimatum from ally over migrants - Journal du Cameroun

-Hardliners of Chancellor Angela Merkel’s conservative bloc are poised Monday to give the German leader an ultimatum to tighten asylum rules or risk pitching the country into a political crisis.
+Hardliners of Chancellor Angela Merkel’s conservative bloc are poised Monday to give the German leader an ultimatum to tighten asylum rules or risk pitching the country into a political crisis, as tensions over migration reignite across the EU.

-Three years after her decision to open Germany’s borders to migrants fleeing war in Syria and Iraq and misery elsewhere, Merkel is still struggling to find a sustainable solution to end the grumbling from her Bavarian allies CSU over her liberal refugee policy.
+Three years after her decision to open Germany’s borders to migrants fleeing war in Syria and Iraq and misery elsewhere, Merkel is still struggling to find a sustainable response to the complaints from her Bavarian allies CSU over her refugee policy.

 Monday is “destiny day for Angela Merkel.
 For the government,” wrote the mass-circulation newspaper Bild on Sunday.

+European Union countries are once again at loggerheads over migration, triggered by Italy’s recent refusal to allow a rescue ship carrying 630 migrants to dock.

+Malta also turned the vessel away, sparking a major EU row until Spain agreed to take in the migrants.

-Interior Minister Horst Seehofer of the CSU has been one of the fiercest critics of Merkel’s liberal stance that allowed a million asylum seekers into Germany since 2015.
+In Germany, Interior Minister Horst Seehofer of the CSU has been one of the fiercest critics of Merkel’s liberal stance, under which a million asylum seekers have been admitted into Germany since 2015.

-But Merkel is firmly opposed, warning that it would leave countries at the EU’s geographic southern periphery alone to deal with the migrant influx.
+But Merkel says that would leave countries at the EU’s geographic southern periphery alone to deal with the migrant influx.

 Instead, she wants to find a common European solution at the June 28-29 EU summit.